jm18457/aws-certified-developer-associate-notes/README.md

 #### EC2 Spot Instance

 - Up to 90% cheaper compared to On-demand.
-- Define max sport price and get the instance while current spot price is smaller than max.
+- Define max spot price and get the instance while current spot price is smaller than max.
 - If current spot price is bigger than max, then you have 2 minute grace period to stop or terminate your instance.
 - Other strategy: Spot Block (What does this mean?)
   - "block" spot instance during a specified time frame (1 to 6 hours) without interruptions